ashitakara/AVOE/README.md

 The code in this repository is associated with a scientific publication currently in preparation.

 If you use this code or find it helpful in your research, please cite the publication once it becomes available.
-We will update this README with the full citation details upon publication.
+I will update this README with the full citation details upon publication.

 Thank you!